UniversalDependencies/docs/_hy/feat/Voice.md

 ### <a name="Cau">`Cau`</a>: causative voice

-Note, that in Armenian this is a feature of verbs.
+Note, that in Armenian the causative voice is a feature of verbs.
 In causative constructions the subject is the entity “causing” the action.
 It is generally translated into English as ‘cause/make/have/let/allow’ someone/something to perform action described by the main verb.

 The causative is expressed by the suffix _-ցն-_.
 It is quite productive and can be used also for transitivisation of intransitive (middle voice) verbs.
 They will have `Voice=Act` (see above), not `Voice=Cau` (e.g. _**կորցնել**_/_korc’nel_ "lose", _**թաքցնել**_/_t’ak’c’nel_ "hide").

-Note, that the auxiliary _տալ_ (in various tenses and moods) is combined with infinitive of the content verb to construct the causative voice.
-Only the auxiliary will have `Voice=Cau`.
-There will be also voice information at the infinitive.
+In addition, the auxiliary _տալ_/_tal_ (in various tenses and moods) combines with infinitive of the content verb to form a causative construction.
+Only the auxiliary is annotated with `Voice=Cau`; the infinitive retains its own voice annotation.

 #### Examples